thomasfire/webify/README.md

   rust-debugger-common rust-lldb rust-gdb rustfmt rust-packaging # for developing
 ```

+As Webify works with SQLite as database, make sure you have installed the `libsqlite3-dev`
+on Debian or `sqlite-devel` on Fedora

 Build on Linux is pretty simple:
 ```shell script
 $ ./build.sh build  # for debug version